lucaszhuang1210/language-architecture-lab/README.md

 ---

 ### pure-lisp-programming
 Builds a simple Lisp program to explore functional programming concepts.
 Pure functional programming relies entirely on recursion, without using variables, loops, or mutable state.
 Focuses on purely functional language design, first-class and higher-order functions, and the foundations of functional computation and evaluation.
-Demonstrates how